 First Home Buyers

-DTI limits of 6 are more generous than interest rates were allowing anyway at the 2023-2024 rate peaks.
+DTI thresholds of 6 are more generous than interest rates were allowing anyway at the 2023-2024 rate peaks.
 For most first home buyers with reasonable deposits, DTI isn't the binding constraint - affordability is.
 However, couples buying in Auckland may find DTI limiting their options.
-A household earning $200,000 is capped at $1.2 million borrowing, which is below Auckland's median price.
+A household earning $200,000 would typically face a DTI threshold of $1.2 million in borrowing (6 x $200,000), which can be below Auckland's median price.

 Property Investors

-The DTI 7 limit for investors is less restrictive than the owner-occupier limit, but investors typically have multiple properties.
+The DTI 7 limit for investors is less restrictive than the owner-occupier threshold, but investors typically have multiple properties.
 Each mortgage adds to total debt, quickly pushing up the DTI ratio.
-An investor earning $150,000 with two existing mortgages totaling $900,000 already has a DTI of 6.
+An investor earning $150,000 with two existing mortgages totalling $900,000 already has a DTI of 6.
 Adding another property becomes difficult without significant income growth or debt reduction.

 Upgraders and Second-Home Buyers